winsvold/sanity/packages/@sanity/visual-diff/spec-v2.md

 ## Using the Visual Diff in a Studio

-In Studio context, a developer can import a component (e.g. `<VisualDiff>`) which takes two versions of a document as props and renders a complete diff.
+In Studio context, a developer can import a component (`<VisualDiff>` in this example) which takes two versions of a document as props and renders a complete diff.

 ```
 import VisualDiff from '@sanity/visual-diff'